 Healthy Start is a scheme that provides vouchers that can be exchanged for milk, plain fresh or frozen fruit and vegetables and infant formula milk.
 You can also receive Healthy Start vitamins.

-You qualify for Healthy Start if you are pregnant or have a child under four years old, and you or your family receive one of the following:
+You qualify for Healthy Start if you are pregnant or have a child under four years old, and you or your family receive certain benefits.